joelelmercarlson/random/README.md

 ![Dungeon.png](images/Dungeon.png)

 ## Features
 '@' is your character in a classic fantasy world.
-Bifrost gameplay is focused on Melee, Shoot, and Zap.
+Arrow gameplay is focused on Melee, Shoot, and Zap.
 The elements of the world are wielded with powerful Magic spells.